GAC Historical Walking Tours are back! 2025 tours are running May through to October

 Participants will be taken to the south side of the Speed River to explore one of Guelph’s early industrial sections, formerly known as Brooklyn, as well as the College Hill area that developed around the Ontario Agricultural College.
 The tour includes some of the city’s best examples of masonry and stone carving.

-Ward One Tour
+Tour 6: Ward One

 This tour of the area southeast of the downtown, between the Speed and Eramosa Rivers, reveals the rich variety of historic architecture and the diversity of peoples who formed Guelph.
 Particular attention is devoted to residential/industrial proximity and the city’s early Italian community.